caitlanjeffrey/liri-node-app/README.md

     Language of the movie.
     IMDB Rating of the movie.
     Rotten Tomatoes Rating.
+    Example: (./images/movies-movieSelected.png)

-    If the user doesn't type a movie in, the program will output data for the movie 'Monty Python and the Holy Grail'.
+    If the user doesn't type a movie in, the program will output data for the movie 'Monty Python and the Holy Grail' (./images/movies-noMovieSelected.png).

 Step Four: node liri.js do-what-it-says

-    This will output the command placed in random.txt file
+    This will output the command placed in random.txt file: (./images/do-what-it-says.png)

 # Author
 Caitlan Jeffrey